Seneca man charged in chase on stolen motorcycle

 Deputies said Foote II was arrested on August 30 on two counts of receiving stolen goods in relation to other property crime investigations.

-Foote II allegedly led deputies on a pursuit in the Timberlake One area near Townville.
-Deputies say Foote II was driving a motorcycle that was stolen in the same area the same week.
+Foote II led deputies on a pursuit in the Timberlake One area near Townville.
+Deputies said Foote II was driving a motorcycle that was stolen in the same area the same week.

 During the pursuit, deputies observed the driver accelerate the motorcycle, driving down the Timberlake Boat Ramp and into the water.